OhFrancy/JaOS/README.md

 ### Requisites for building
 <a name="requisites"></a>

-Through the initial development, if you came want to try the OS, you can build the image and run it on QEMU through a process automated by the makefiles/scripts.
+Through the initial development, if you eant to try the OS, you can build the image and run it on QEMU through a process automated by the makefiles/scripts.

 Every dependency requirement will try to be handled through scripts, be aware that there could be some compatibility errors as it's not fully tested.